ClusterHQ/flocker/docs/releasenotes/index.rst

 * Stopping by the ``#clusterhq`` channel on ``irc.freenode.net``.
 * Visiting our GitHub repository at https://github.com/ClusterHQ/flocker.
 * Now supporting Ubuntu 15.10 instead of Ubuntu 15.04 for the flocker client.
+* Test being skipped (2 of them) in admin/test/test_release.py - once we have released the changes for 15.10, they don't need to be skipped anymore

 v1.8.0
 ======